Dhruv25nov/Drum_Kit/README.md

 # Drum_Kit
-Virtural Drums to practice learn drumming!!
+Virtural Drums to practise or learn drumming!!
 Made using Javascript, Css, Html